 However, there was a general recognition that whilst there are benefits from working at home, there was also a realization that human interaction in day-to-day life is significant.
-Therefore ongoing, they would like to be able to work from home on a flexible basis.
+Therefore going forwards, they would like to be able to work from home on a flexible basis.
 Sometimes in the office, sometimes from home.

 There seems to be a consensus amongst my work and industry colleagues that the world of work has changed forever and will not go back to the traditional office model.
 We have all found benefits and drawbacks in the remote working environment.

 Certainly, the reduction in traveling to the office and indeed to meetings – now replaced with online meetings, has been a good thing, reducing our carbon footprint and saving valuable time on traveling.
 However, as we have noted in this blog, the potential isolation of working remotely is definitely an issue – which on the other hand, it has to be said has been greatly alleviated by an online contact.